AhsanAli1214/Ahsan-Ai/README.md

-# Firebase Studio
+# AI Hub Express

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter app for AI Hub Express, a curated hub for AI tools and resources.

-To get started, take a look at src/app/page.tsx.